Top 3 Ethical Hacking Certifications

 When looking for cybersecurity jobs that are associated with the federal government, you may require active security clearances or the ability to qualify for a clearance.
 Government security clearances require employees to be citizens of the United States and undergo background checks.
 Certified ethical hackers looking to fulfill their career in public service can work directly for the federal government.
 Agencies like the FBI, Department of Homeland Security, the intelligence agencies, and the Department of Defense all use ethical hackers for various tasks.
 To find out more about working directly for the federal government, find more information at usajobs.gov.

 If working for the government is not a priority, look at large network service providers like Amazon Web Services and Verizon.
 With network access as their main business, cloud and other services providers have their own in-house ethical hackers to help maintain security.

-Ethical hackers who may want to set their own schedule or work on a variety of projects can decide to be freelancers.
-As freelancers, ethical hackers will have to hustle their own contracts, support their own business, and manage their own benefits, but will have the flexibility to work when they want to.
+Ethical hackers who want to set their own schedule or work on a variety of projects may decide to be freelancers.
+As freelancers, ethical hackers will have to hustle their own contracts, support their own business, and manage their own benefits—and will have the flexibility to work when and where they want.

 Finding contract work has become easier with social networking sites for professionals looking for people who need their services.
 Two sites like Neighborhood Hacker and the Ethical Hacker Search Engine allow ethical hackers with certifications to advertise their services—and those looking for their services to find a professional.
 Both sites are responsive as brokers and help manage disputes between ethical hackers and clients.